 Dr. Armin Tehrany helps weightlifters recognize and prevent shoulder impingement

 The leading platform for everything fitness, written and designed for all active women, Muscle & Fitness Hers, has introduced the fall issue of the magazine.
-In addition to providing informative and educational articles on how to build the right body curves, the fall issue also teaches women how to protect their shoulders while enjoying their time lifting weights at the gym.
+In addition to providing informative and educational articles on how to build the right body curves, the fall issue also teaches women how to protect their shoulders while enjoying their time at the gym lifting weights.

 One of the stories on this topic focuses on the shoulder discomfort and soreness experienced by weightlifters.
 In the article, titled “Help for Sore Muscles”, the editor Kristin Mahoney specifically focuses on shoulder impingement, a shoulder condition commonly seen in gym enthusiasts.

-For the purpose of the story, Kristin asked Dr. Armin Tehrany, New York’s top shoulder and knee doctor, to contribute with his professional opinion, and share expert recommendations for healthy shoulders among weightlifters.
+For the purpose of the story, Kristin asked Dr. Armin Tehrany, New York’s top shoulder and knee doctor, to contribute with his professional opinion, and share expert recommendations for healthy shoulders in weightlifters.

 As one of the most mobile joints in the body, the shoulder is exceptionally susceptible to injuries and severe shoulder conditions.
-Shoulder impingement is one of those injuries, and it is especially common among weightlifters.
-The condition, which can be particularly painful, is usually caused by performing repetitive motions of the arms above the shoulders.
-Such movements are also common in sports such as swimming, golf, and softball, as well as in overhead exercises such as military presses or lat pulldowns.
+Shoulder impingement is a particularly common injury in weightlifters.
+The condition, which can be extremely painful, is usually caused by performing repetitive motions of the arms above the shoulders.
+Such movements are common in sports such as swimming, golf, and softball, as well as in overhead exercises such as military presses or lat pulldowns.

 According to Dr. Tehrany, genes can also put the shoulder at risk for an impingement injury.